opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/cce.rst

 2.2.
 Deploy Setup
 -----------------

 * In the Deploy Setup, you have the following inputs with default values.
 Change them if needed.
+Then **Deploy**.

 .. figure:: /_static/images/service-catalogs/cce2.png
   :width: 700